eececan/CS319-1-Project/README.md

 ### 3. User Roles
 There are several user roles within the system, each with different permissions:
-1. Admin: Full control over the system, able to manage users, events, and system configurations.
-2. Vice Admin (Öğretim Yardımcısı): Assists with admin tasks.
-3. Coordinator (Koordinatör): Manages tours and assigns guides.
-4. Advisor (Danışman): Provides guidance for prospective students during tours.
+1. Head of the Office (Örsan Örge):
+	- Coordinates the university fairs.
+	- Has a dashboard for high school statistics.
+	- Views the performance of the guides.
+2. Secretary (Dilek Yıldız):
+	- Sends the acceptance e-mails to the high schools (school counselors) **after advisors accept a tour application**.
+3. Coordinator:
+	- Coordinates the university fairs and notifies guides about the university fairs.
+	- Views all the guides and their performance.
+	- Has a dashboard for high school statistics.
+	- Manages individual tours.
+	- Views all the events.
+4. Advisor:
+	- Advisors accept the applications made by school counselors.
+	- **Maybe** manually selects guides for acceptep tours.
+	- Each advisor is responsible for managing all tours **scheduled for a specific day**.
+	- Advisors must consider the priorities while accepting high school applications.
+5. Guide:
+	- Chooses an accepted tour for guidance if they are available.
+	- Logs their work hours for tours, individual tours, or university fairs (For monthly payment).
+Note that this log system might be unnecessary as the system might also record the guides working hours.
-5. Guide: Leads tours for prospective students and provides information about the university.
+	- Leads tours for prospective students and provides information about the university.
+	- **Note:** Prospective guides in training might be added as another user.
-6. Prospective Student: The user visiting the university for a tour.
+6. Prospective Student:
+	- Applies for individual visits.
+	- Has to enter **additional details**.
+For example his/her major of interest.
-7. School Counselor: Coordinates students' visit schedules from specific high schools.
+7. School Counselor:
+	- Represents their high school for school tours.
+	- Applies to a specific period for a visit.
+	- Also invites Tanıtım Ofisi for university fairs in the high school.
+8. Admin:
+	- The need for an admin user will be discussed and implemented if necessary.